-Working with engineering companies that provide electrical design for commercial and industrial applications.
+Working with engineering companies that provide an electrical design for commercial and industrial applications.

 Declare your program

-After you register for the first course in this program, make sure you complete the Program Declaration form so the Office of the Registrar knows you're working towards the Electrical Design certificate of achievement.
+Before you register for the first course in this program, make sure you complete the Program Declaration form to the Office of the Registrar knows you're working towards the Electrical Design certificate of achievement.
 Find out more.

 You have up to five years to complete all certificate courses.
 You must meet the graduation requirements as they exist at the time you register for your first course (see AC.3.1.1 Grading and Progression).